carpedkm/carpedkm/README.md

 ### Hi there 👋

+- I am currently working on controllable image and video generative models.
+- For more details, visit my [homepage](https://carpedkm.github.io/).

+- I am actively seeking a research internship in image/video editing or synthesis.
+  If our interests align, feel free to get in touch!

 <!--
 **carpedkm/carpedkm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.